The Average Cost of Medical School

 How to Make Medical School More Affordable

-Loans are one way to pay for medical school but there are some alternatives worth considering to make the cost easier to manage.
-For example, you might consider:
+Loans are one way to pay for medical school, but there are some alternatives worth considering to make the cost easier to manage.
+For example, think about the following options.

-Choosing a medical school that offers free tuition While these schools are the exception, rather than the rule, tuition-free programs are becoming more common.
-These programs offer eligible students the opportunity to earn a medical degree, with no out of pocket costs for tuition.
+While these schools are the exception rather than the rule, tuition-free programs are becoming more common.
+These programs offer eligible students the opportunity to earn a medical degree, with no out-of-pocket costs for tuition.

-The average cost of medical school can be daunting but it may be a small price to pay if becoming a physician is your passion.
+The average cost of medical school can be daunting, but it may be a small price to pay if becoming a physician is your dream.
 Weighing the costs for different schools carefully and exploring every option to help pay for those costs is a step you can't afford to skip.